ZhangzrJerry/CommandBot/README.md

 | `Back`     | **Enter Climbing Mode**                     |
 | `Start`    | **Home Gyro**                               |
 | `POV Down` | **Climbing** if in climbing mode            |

+Things need to be improved:

+- The algorithm in odometry has not yet complete
+-